Shopping for a new Jaguar XK?

 |$ 83,260||$ 90,500|

-The Jaguar XK is around for just one more model year in its current form.
-While the XK (and its higher-performance XKR and XKR-S variants) remain exciting grand-touring cars, it's the all-new F-Type that truly has eager enthusiasts queuing up.
+The current Jaguar XK lineup is available for one more model year, although with the arrival of the all-new F-Type, it's stepped out of the center spotlight for 2015.
+While the XK (and its higher-performance XKR and XKR-S variants) remain exciting grand-touring cars, the F-Type is what truly has eager enthusiasts queuing up.

 In the meantime, with an all-new XK more than a year away, the 2015 Jaguar XK continues to show its strengths for those who want more of a luxury tack, skipping the F-Type's rorty, more direct demeanor in favor of something a little more elegant.
 It's all wrapped in a sleek and sexy shell, offering a uniquely British experience.
 The cabin of the XK got minor updates last year, but mostly carries forward unchanged since its 2007 debut.
 Simple shapes, relatively few buttons, and straightforward organization are hallmarks that every brand should aspire to.
 Wood or metallic trim elements, sumptuous leathers, and knurled knobs make the controls and touch surfaces as tactile as they are beautiful.